 Delivers a range of housing, building and procurement services for Queenslanders and encourages active lifestyles by providing recreational and sporting opportunities, and drives the government's priorities in technology, intellectual property and service delivery.

-Responsible for tourism development and promotion, major events, innovation policy, strategy and programs, and the Commonwealth Games.
+Responsible for tourism development and promotion, major events, innovation policy, strategy and programs.

 Justice and Attorney-General